 Production of the MIA Bracelets

-VIVA did not have funds to make the bracelets, but Coppin found a shop in Santa Monica that engraved on
+VIVA did not have funds to make the bracelets, but Coppin found a shop in Santa Monica that engraved on Credit: photo by Cheryl Weldonsilver and agreed to make ten sample bracelets.
+The small group had to quickly decide what to engrave on the bracelets and thus the name, rank, and date of loss were assigned.

 With the samples, the trio began the search for someone to donate money to make the bracelets for distribution to college students.
 They never thought adults would want to wear them as they were not particularly appealing to the eye.
 They approached Ross Perot and Howard Hughes, but while supportive of the efforts, neither would invest in the project.
 In the late summer of 1970, Coppin’s husband donated brass and copper to make 1,200 bracelets and the Santa Monica engraver agreed to engrave them for delayed payment from the possible profits.
 The bracelets would cost approximately 75 cents to produce, so the trio decided to charge $2.50 for the bracelets; the price of student admission to the movie theatre.
 The copper bracelets which would be promoted to adults were priced at three dollars; the group reasoning adults could afford the extra 50 cents.